Wearing Too Many Hats and Burning Out: How to Stop

 Step 3: Circle everything under $50/hour

-Calculate the total hours: If you’re spending 20+ hours per week on under-$50/hour tasks, you’re spending 20+ hours per week NOT growing your business.
+This is your elimination list.
+These are the tasks that are quietly killing your business growth.
+Calculate the total hours — if you’re spending 20+ hours per week on under‑$50/hour tasks, you’re spending 20+ hours per week not growing your business.

-Identify the single most time-consuming task under $50/hour on your list — the one that eats the most hours every week.
+Here’s the immediate action: identify the single most time-consuming task under $50/hour on your list—the one that eats the most hours every week.

-You’re doing the same thing, probably with multiple tasks.
+You’re likely doing the same thing, probably with multiple tasks.
+Find yours, calculate the real cost, and really feel the weight of that number.

 7-Day Task-Value Protocol For $50K–$150K/Month Operators To Stop Doing Low-Value Work